pondpiu/jooxClone/README.md

 }
 ```

-**ADDING A SONG**
+#ADDING A SONG

-song file should be place at public/song/ (create one if the folder doesn't exist)
+song file should be placed at public/song/ (create one if the folder doesn't exist)
 and then located the file in public/js/controllers/MainCtrl.js under $scope.songs